-To evaluate the effectiveness of StaR, we first assess the performance of StaR-enhanced agents on the state control benchmark.
-Results show significant improvements in execution accuracy for toggle-based instructions, with improvements of nearly 30\% on UI-TARS~\cite{qin2025ui} and over 30\% on OS-Atlas~\cite{wu2025osatlas}.
-Additionally, we evaluate the StaR-enhanced agents on three mobile agentic benchmarks and find that StaR can also improve the performance on general tasks.
+To evaluate StaR, we first assess its effectiveness on the state control benchmark.
+The results show significant improvements in toggle execution accuracy, with improvements of exceeding 30\%.
+Additionally, we evaluate StaR on three mobile agentic benchmarks and find that StaR can also improve the performance on general agentic tasks.
 Furthermore, tests on dynamic environments~\cite{rawles2025androidworld} demonstrate the applicability of StaR in real-world dynamic scenarios.

 Our contributions are summarized as follows: